General Tso’s Style Chicken Wings (Paleo, AIP)

 - Green onion, chopped

-- Top with green onion and serve with sauce on the side.
+- Serve the wings topped with green onion and sauce on the side.

 All nutrition facts are estimations and will vary.